GeneralBots/botbook/src/11-features/channels.md

 # Multi-Channel Support

-This chapter describes how BotServer enables bots to communicate with users across different platforms through its flexible multi-channel architecture.
+This chapter describes how botserver enables bots to communicate with users across different platforms through its flexible multi-channel architecture.
 The design ensures that conversation logic remains consistent regardless of how users choose to interact, while still taking advantage of each channel's unique capabilities.

 ## Architectural Foundation

-BotServer abstracts communication methods through a channel adapter pattern that separates bot logic from platform-specific details.
+botserver abstracts communication methods through a channel adapter pattern that separates bot logic from platform-specific details.
 When a user sends a message, it flows from their chosen platform through a channel adapter that converts the platform-specific format into a common message structure.
 The bot processes this message, generates a response, and the adapter converts it back to the appropriate format for delivery.

 This abstraction provides significant benefits for bot development.
 The same BASIC scripts work across all supported channels without modification.
 Conversation state persists even when users switch between platforms.
 New channels can be added without changing existing bot logic.